braph-software/BRAPH-2/tutorials/developers/dev_intro/readme.md

 el = el.set('ID', 'new el id')  ④
 ````

+① and ② set the value of a prop with the prop tag or the prop number.

 ③ sets the values of multiple props at once.
 The pointers can be either property numbers or property tags.

 ④ returns the element.